crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: Contribute to the [github repository of CircleCI](https://github.com/circleci) and get 1-3 PRs merged or accepted as per Challenge 1
 - **Swags**: Sticker Packs
 - **How to sign up**: Complete Challenge 1 as mentioned below to participate.
 Once you’ve successfully submitted your pull requests, fill out this [form](https://circleci-community.typeform.com/to/mErGL0nv) to receive your swag.
-  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config
+  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config.
 - **Notes** - Visit [CircleCI](https://hacktoberfest.circleci.com/) for more details.
 Join the #orbtoberfest discussion on the [community forum](https://discuss.circleci.com/) for ideas, FAQs, and to ask any questions.

 #### **InfraCloud** (Stickers, T-shirt)